 An important issue when negotiating a confidentiality agreement is the duration of its restrictions.
 Potential buyers often request a duration of between 12 and 24 months.
-Target companies often request perpetual duration or a duration between two and five years, depending on the sensitivity of the information to be disclosed and whether the potential buyer is a strategic as opposed to financial buyer.
+Target companies often request perpetual duration or a duration between 2 and 5 years, depending on the sensitivity of the information to be disclosed and whether the potential buyer is a strategic as opposed to financial buyer.
 A period of 18 to 24 months is common.

 Confidentiality agreements usually provide that monetary damages are insufficient if a breach of the confidentiality agreement occurs and will include a provision that allows the target to obtain injunctive relief (specific performance) in addition to any other remedies available at law or equity (monetary damages) in the event of a breach.
-Some agreements also provide for confidential arbitration to resolve disputes to prevent public disclosure of confidential information in court proceedings.
+Some agreements also provide for confidential arbitration to resolve disputes, in order to prevent public disclosure of confidential information in court proceedings.

 Finally, given that the potential buyer will become aware of and have access to key employees of the target company, the confidentiality agreement typically will include covenants that prevent the potential buyer from soliciting and/or hiring employees of the target company.
-As solicitation of employees can be difficult to prove - in part because the employee that may have been solicited is now an employee of the buyer, and in part because there are often solicitation-related exceptions for general advertisements (and sometimes headhunter searches) not directed at employees of the target company - it is fairly common for confidentiality agreements to prohibit hiring of employees and not just solicitation.
-The scope of protected target employees varies and is often negotiated, and may include among various options (1) only officers or certain key employees of the target, (2) employees that the potential buyer becomes aware of (or is introduced to) as part of the negotiation process, and (3) all employees of the target and its subsidiaries, including recently departed employees.
+As solicitation of employees can be difficult to prove, in part because the employee that may have been solicited is now an employee of the buyer, and given that there are often solicitation related exceptions for general advertisements (and sometimes headhunter searches) not directed at employees of the target company, it is fairly common for confidentiality agreements to prohibit hiring of employees and not just solicitation.
+The scope of target employees protected varies and is often heavily negotiated, and may include among various options (i) only officers or selected key employees of the target, (ii) all employees of the target and its subsidiaries, including recently departed employees, and (iii) employees that the potential buyer becomes aware of (or is introduced to) as part of the negotiation process.
 The duration of a non-solicitation provision may be linked to the duration of the confidentiality agreement.
 At times the non-solicitation provision is mutual and will also protect the potential buyer.